gatsbyjs/gatsby/docs/docs/sourcing-from-contentstack.md

 These will be pulled into the `gatsby-config.js` file under the `gatsby-source-contentstack` plugin.

-_**Note:** if you wish to preview the pages of your gatsby site from within the Contentstack entry editor, ensure base URLs are set for each environment and language._
+_**Note:** if you wish to preview the pages of your Gatsby site from within the Contentstack entry editor, ensure base URLs are set for each environment and language._

 ### Step 3: Create and publish content